OVacaru/OverReacting_Quiz/README.md

 - More visually pleasing interface has been statistically proven to provide an increased entertainment value, so who are we to disagree?
 - Add the ability to mix categories to get a more diverse and unique gameplay experience!
-- Reconfigure the application so that it can actually give winner a cookie!
+- Reconfigure the application so that it can actually give the winner a cookie!

-___

 ## Wins & Challenges